-Mudra loan or the Pradhan Mantri Mudra Yojana (PMYY) scheme was launched in 2015 by the Prime Minister of India.
-MUDRA, which is short for Micro Units Development and Refinance Agency, provide loans up to Rs.
-10 Lakh to the non-corporate and non-farming small and micro enterprises.
+Mudra loan or the Pradhan Mantri Mudra Yojana (PMMY) scheme was launched in 2015 by the Prime Minister of India.
+MUDRA, which is short for Micro Units Development and Refinance Agency, provides loans up to Rs.
+10 Lakh to the non-corporate and non-farming small and micro-enterprises.
 This also includes enterprises involving allied agricultural activities.

-It is known globally that Indians have a great creative and innovative mind, however majority of them are unable to convert these ideas into profitable businesses due to financial reasons.
-This is common in almost all the different sections of the society.
-PMYY was mainly to encourage everyone to try and implement their ideas.
+It is known globally that Indians have a great creative and innovative mind, however the majority of them are unable to convert these ideas into profitable businesses due to financial reasons.
+This is common in almost all the different sections of society.
+PMMY was mainly to encourage everyone to try and implement their ideas.

-This is when the amount required by the borrower is less than Rs.
-50,000.
-This is usually given to the entrepreneurs in their early stages.
+This is when the amount required by the borrower is less than INR 50,000.
+This is usually given to entrepreneurs in their early stages.
 This is basically a working capital term loan.
 There are a few things that are checked in this case.
-The checklist here includes Machinery quotation and the details.
-The machines details have to be provided perfectly well.
+The checklist here includes the Machinery quotations and the details.
+The machine details have to be provided perfectly well.
 The borrower should also provide all the details that the banks ask for.
 This might include the details of the supplier.
-This is basically for start-ups.
+This is basically for startups.

-This covers loans from Rs.
-50,001 to 5,00,000.
-This is not for beginners but already established business when they want to expand the business operations.
+This covers loans from INR 50,001 to 5,00,000.
+This is not for beginners but already established businesses when they want to expand their business operations.
 In this case, they might require tax returns.
 The lender needs to know all the details of the company.
-It is also required to submit the balance sheet of the last 2 years, estimated balance sheet for 1 year, MOA and AOA and also the sales that were made before the company has applied for the loan in the Financial year.
+It is also required to submit the balance sheet for the last 2 years, the estimated balance sheet for 1 year, MOA and AOA, and the sales made before the company applied for the loan in the Financial year.

 Who Can Borrow Mudra Loans?